Skip to Main Content

 • Not all advanced searches will be the same

-• The majority of them will have multiple search bars that allow the searcher to be more specific
+• Will often have multiple search bars that allow the searcher to be more specific

-• Some of these search bars will be;
+• Some of these search bars will allow you to:

-• add Boolean operators from drop down menu
+• add Boolean operators from a drop down menu

 Lakehead Library

-When ON CAMPUS at Chancellor Paterson Library using our computers you will be able to access all the articles, databases, e-books and other resources Lakehead Library has.
+When ON CAMPUS at the Chancellor Paterson Library, using our computers will allow you to access all the articles, databases, e-books and other resources the library has.

 Using Google Scholar

-Instead of providing options to connect words with Boolean operators AND, OR, NOT, Google Scholar gives you options that serve a similar purpose.
+Instead of providing options to connect words with Boolean operators (AND, OR, NOT), Google Scholar gives you other options that serve a similar purpose.

-• with all of the words - works as AND
+• with all of the words - works like AND

-• with exact phrase - works like quotes
+• with the exact phrase - works like quotes

-• with at least one word - works like OR
+• with at least one of the words - works like OR